Last updated: 10 Feb 2022

 It’s a good idea to set up an accountability sheet as well.
 This keeps you disciplined when looking for customers to validate your product.

 Having spoken to a few people, I discovered a few challenges:

 Challenges selling a microphone:

-- Even if people should buy your product, you must find prospects who actually wants it.
+- Even if people should buy your product, you must find customers who actually wants it.

-- Many prospects I approached don’t yet see a value in buying a microphone.
+- Many customers I approached don’t see a value in buying a microphone.